 As you’re cleaning for your hardwood floor finishing project, you may find deep scratches that go through the finish and into the wood.
 You usually can’t make these scratches disappear completely, but you can make them a lot less noticeable.
 If your floor is as light or lighter than the floor shown here, first wet the scratch with mineral spirits.
 A wet coat of mineral spirits produces approximately the same look as a coat of polyurethane.
-And on a light-colored floor, it might darken the scratch just enough to
+And on a light-colored floor, it might darken the scratch just enough to hide it.

 If that doesn’t work, apply some wood stain to the scratch using a cotton swab.
 Because the scratch is rough and porous, it will absorb a lot of stain.
 So begin experimenting with a stain that’s much lighter than the tone of your floor and wipe away the excess stain right after you apply it.
 For best results, use two stain colors to match the light and dark patterns in the wood grain (Photo 7).

 If your floor has a high-traffic area where the clear finish is completely worn away, wet the area with mineral spirits to see what it will look like with a coat of polyurethane.
 If it looks good, clean the area thoroughly, apply a coat of polyurethane and give it at least two days to cure.
 Then you can buff and recoat the new polyurethane along with the rest of the floor.